btoll/simple-chat/README.md

 # simple_chat

 Big thanks to [Beej's Guide to Networking Programming] for help and inspiration.
+Buy his book!

 ## Installation

 `make build`

 Only tested on Linux.
-It uses the select API, so it *should* be portable :)
+It uses the `select` API, so it *should* be portable :)

 ## Examples

-Start the server and connect via telnet.
+Start the server and connect via `telnet`.
 By default it binds to port 3333, but this can be changed, i.e.:

 ```
 ./simple_chat 1992